servexyz/tacker/README.md

 <details><summary><code>printPkgProp(szProperty, mPkgSource)</code></summary>

-This will print any property from the specified package. mPkgSource accepted types include:
+This will print any property from the specified package.

 <h4>Where</h4>
 <ul>